 King's Castle Theatre , on SR 76 across from the Andy Williams Performing Arts Center & Theatre, presents a varied entertainment menu.
 Shows include Puttin' on the Ritz, Broadway's Greatest Hits, Christmas Wonderland, New Jersey Nights and Dublin's Irish Tenors & Celtic Ladies, who offer perfect harmonies and Irish charm.

 The five talented Hughes brothers take the stage at the Hughes Brothers Theatre , on SR 76, along with their wives and children: 45 talented family members in all, plus a five-piece band.
 The brothers' bond shines both vocally and during moments of good-natured banter, which recalls the brothers Smothers.
 Their schedule includes a poplar Christmas show.

 The Oak Ridge Boys appear throughout the year at the Mansion Theatre .
 Venerable stars like Clint Black, Charlie Daniels, Johnny Mathis and Kenny Rogers also appear here.
 Longtime Branson entertainer Clay Cooper headlines his own show at the Clay Cooper Theatre , on SR 76 across from Titanic—World's Largest Museum Attraction.
 The Haygoods, #1 Hits of the ’60s, and Hot Rods & High Heels (yet another '50s tribute) also appear at Clay Cooper's.

 Hamners' Variety Theater on Shepherd of the Hills Expressway (across from the Pierce Arrow Theater) offers several different shows, including the Hamners' Unbelievable Variety Show, co-starring comedian and ventriloquist Jim Barber and the Hamner family's exotic illusions, which incorporate a bevy of colorful macaws and cockatoos.
 Other performances include the Magnificent 7 Variety Show and a Conway Twitty tribute.

-Sight & Sound Theatres, 1001 Shepherd of the Hills Expwy., presents elaborate live theatrical and musical performances based on Bible stories.
-The current show, “Samson,” is packed full of dazzling sets, special effects and music.
+Sight & Sound Theatres , 1001 Shepherd of the Hills Expwy., presents Bible stories as elaborate live theatrical and musical performances packed full of dazzling sets and special effects.